uwcms/APx-rpcsvc/modules/README.md

 the event that the wrong module version is loaded on a particular card or client software expects different behavior from the module.

-##### module_activity_color
+##### module_activity_color & module_led_id

-All modules contain a `module_activity_color` int which determines the color of LED activity indicator flashes for that module.
+All modules contain a `module_activity_color` int which specifies the color of LED activity indicator flashes for that module as a standard hex color code.
 Any module is free to use the value '0' which will not produce any activity indication.

-*Please request the assignment of a specific value for your module.*
+*Please coordinate the color value chosen for your module to avoid conflicts.*

-The valid range of values is 0-8.
+All modules contain a `module_led_id` int which specifies which LED activity indicator flashes for that module are sent to.

 #### Initialization Function